visionof2030-pixel/ExamAI/README.md

 - Generate concise questions and options
 - Ensure JSON is valid and properly formatted

-CRITICAL: For large question sets (more than 15 questions):
+CRITICAL: For large question sets (more than 20 questions):
 - Use minimal text for explanations
 - Keep options short
 - Prioritize clarity over verbosity
+- Use simpler language for readability

 Please follow this JSON format EXACTLY: